 The parts of the body that produce, store and remove urine are known as the body’s urinary tract.

 Urine is produced in the kidneys, which are two bean-shaped organs situated in your lower back, below your ribs.
 The urine then passes through the ureters, which are tubes connecting the kidneys and bladder.
 Once in the bladder, the urine is stored until you have the urge to go to the toilet.
-When urinating, the urine passes from the bladder, through the urethra and out of the body.
+When urinating, the urine passes from the bladder, through another tube called the urethra and out of the body.

 Sometimes, part of the urinary tract can become infected.
 This is usually caused by bacteria that enter through the urethra, or more rarely, through the bloodstream.